fartec0/cah-api-test/README.md

 /answer - get a random black card
 /pick - get a question and answer randomly chosen
 ```

+## Scope
+The scope of this analysis is the `/pick` endpoint only, serving as a basis for measuring other endpoints, as it would be the most complex endpoint in the API.

 ## Objectives
 The testing objective is to initially establish a performance a and load baseline for the [Cards Against Humanity Node.JS application](https://github.com/fartec0/cah-node-api/), currently forked in this repository.